-Thursday, July 26th, 2007@ Pershing Square in Downtown Los Angeles in the afternoon (check out this tour story for more details.)
+On Tour: Herb Summer Tour 2007@ Pershing Square in Downtown Los Angeles in the afternoon

-Thursday, July 26th, 2007@ 4th and B in San Diego in the evening (check out this tour story for more details.)
+On Tour: Herb Summer Tour 2007@ 4th and B in San Diego in the evening

 Friday, August 3rd, 2007Performed outside under a tent by the town square in Sonoma as part of

 evening festivities for Sonoma's "22nd Annual Salute to the Arts."

 It was a formal event - we all wore tuxes.
 It was also an odd night for

 us as Danny nor Jamison could make the gig so I helped sing a lot of

 missing backups behind Scrote.
 Sub singer Steffanos also filled in

 wonderfully on a couple tunes.
 As well we had Susan back, along with her

 sub Karina.
 This seemed weird, but we had to play three long sets so we